 Many believe that President Trump and HUD Secretary, Ben Carson has an opportunity to stimulate the housing industry by reducing the rate for mortgage insurance premiums on FHA loans.
 In recent article on Housing Wire, Rep. Joyce Beatty, D-Ohio was quoted stating, “At a time when home-ownership rates are at a fifty-year low, the federal government can do more to make becoming a homeowner more of a reality for countless families,” Beatty said.
 “Lowering FHA rates on mortgage insurance premiums will put hundreds of dollars back into homeowners’ pockets and also limit financial barriers for potential home buyers in the U.S. marketplace.”

 The Chicago Tribune published a report stating the average fee for a 30-year mortgage was 0.5 point, unchanged from last week.
 The fee on 15-year mortgages also held steady at 0.5 point.
-Conforming and FHA mortgage rates on variable 5/1 ARMs fell to 3.15 percent from 3.18% last week.
+Conforming and FHA interest rates on variable 5/1 ARMs fell to 3.15 percent from 3.18% last week.
 The fee remained at 0.5 point.
 See Mortgage Rate Weekly Report.